bomberstudios/me/market.md

 - Hot-swap PCB
 - Comes without switches or keycaps, but if you need them I have some options I'm happy to sell with it

+## For Trade

+### Sony Vaio VGN-P50

+I bought this in Japan a few years ago (so, yes, it has a Japanese keyboard) but never really used.
+It is a beautiful machine, but it's quite underpowered to be used for anything serious.
+If you have any use for it, I'll be happy to trade it for anything that I might like.

 ## Free to take